mirswith/trump-bites/README.md

 news fun again!

-This extension makes the news fun by replacing all instances of Trump with text that is more applicable to how we all feel; note that statement only works if the extension is not running. :D
+This extension makes the news fun by replacing all instances of Trump with text that is more entertaining during these times of uncertainty.

 If you like this then [buy me a coffee](https://www.buymeacoffee.com/mirswith) to help continue support.
-Thank you.
+Thank you and be safe.

 ![Example](media/screenshot01.jpg)